Solo Female Travel in Europe.

 5. Contact your bank and credit card company ahead of time.

 Ughhh, don’t forget to let your bank know about your adventures.
 Fraud protection is wonderful, but also a bitch.
 Keep everyone in the loop so you don’t find your funds blocked overseas.
-Fighting with the ATM is not fun experience – especially if you’re jetlagged after an eight hour flight.
+Fighting with the ATM is not fun experience – especially if you’re jetlagged after an eight hour flight – so definitely call your bank prior to departure.

 6. Create a photocopy of your passport.

-You should always have your passport number written somewhere, but a photocopy of the main page will make things easier on your if you lose your passport.
+You should always have your passport number written somewhere, but a photocopy of the main page will make things easier on you if you lose your passport.
 Hopefully you won’t.
 But… better safe than sorry?
+Bring the photocopy.

 7. Book yourself on walking, food, and adventure tours.